Kellyanne Conway: "Alternative facts"

 During a Meet the Press interview two days after Trump's presidential inauguration, Conway used the phrase "alternative facts" to defend statements made by White House press secretary Sean Spicer regarding the inauguration's crowd size.
-Conway's phrase reminded liberal-leaning commentators of "Newspeak", an obfuscatory language style that is a key element of the society portrayed in George Orwell's dystopian novel 1984.
+Conway's phrase reminded some of "Newspeak", an obfuscatory language style that is a key element of the society portrayed in George Orwell's dystopian novel 1984.
 Soon after Conway's interview, sales of the book had increased by 9,500%, which The New York Times and others attributed to Conway's use of the phrase, making it the number-one bestseller on Amazon.com.

-The Guardian noted that "[a] search of several online legal dictionaries, however, did not yield any results for the term."
+In January 2017, The Guardian reported that, "[a] search of several online legal dictionaries, however, did not yield any results for the term."

 Bowling Green massacre

 On February 2, 2017, Conway appeared in a television news show interview on Hardball with Chris Matthews.
 In order to justify President Trump's immigration ban, she referenced an event allegedly perpetrated by Iraqi terrorists she termed the "Bowling Green massacre".
 Such an event never took place.
 Vox suggested Conway was referring to the 2011 arrest of two Iraqi refugees in Bowling Green, Kentucky.
 Conway stated the next day that she meant to say "Bowling Green terrorists", both of whom had pleaded guilty to carrying out and supporting attacks on American soldiers in Iraq.
 There was never any suggestion that they had planned to carry out attacks in the United States.

 On February 5, 2017, New York University journalism professor Jay Rosen argued that, given repeated misstatements of fact, Conway should cease being booked as a guest on television news shows.
 CNN opted not to book Conway as a guest that day because of what the network said were "serious questions about her credibility."